JunhaoSong/cuseistut/source/dd_loc/index.rst

 9. Error analysis
 -----------------

-The error in observed data will of couse lead to uncertainties in the earthquake location parameters estimation.
+The error in observed data will of course lead to uncertainties in the estimation of earthquake location parameters.
 Their relationship could be described as:

 .. math:: \sigma_m^2=\sigma^2(G^TG+\lambda^2 I)^{-1}